xysong1201/Paper_review/python/some_interesting_explanition.md

 #### A function returns a value based on the given arguments
-In Python, functions can be passed around and used as arguments python 的function如果没有带（），则只有reference被引用，没有被执行。如果带（），则代表执行。
+In Python, functions can be passed around and used as arguments.
+If the function is named without parentheses.
+This means that only a reference to the function is passed.
+The function is not executed. if the function is written with parentheses, it will be called as usual.